 - increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job; and

 Burnout refers specifically to phenomena in the occupational context and should not be applied to describe experiences in other areas of life.”

-However, as a leading researcher and expert on employee burnout, Christina Maslach noted in an article entitled “Burnout is About Your Workplace, Not Your People,” “Categorizing burnout as a disease was an attempt by the WHO to provide definitions for what is wrong with people, instead of what is wrong with companies.”
+However, as a leading researcher and expert on employee burnout, Christina Maslach noted, “Categorizing burnout as a disease was an attempt by the WHO to provide definitions for what is wrong with people, instead of what is wrong with companies.

 Indeed, the overlap between burnout and employee engagement is clear.
-The top five reasons employees burn out identified by Gallup are:
+As identified by Gallup, the top five reasons employees burn out include: